DeDeDeK/KARchipelago/README.md

 ### EnergyLink

 If you have EnergyLink enabled in your yaml or if you enabled it in the client with `/energylink`, gathering patches in the City will add to the collective energy pool of the multiworld, as well as destroying objects (rocks, trees, coral, star pole, houses, etc.).
-You can spend this gathered energy to receive any item immediately!
+You can spend this gathered energy to receive any (archipelago) item immediately!
 Use `/energylink_spend "Item Name" item_amount` in the Kirby Air Ride Client.

+Each patch collected gives 1 energy, and each object destroyed gives .1 energy.
+Items by default cost 10 energy, except for All patches which cost 90.

+For example, to buy 5 Top Speed Up patches (assuming you have 50 energy to spend):

+`/energylink_spend "Top Speed Up" 5`

 ## I need help!
 What do I do?